nwjs/grunt-nw-builder/README.md

 ### Options

-Exactly the same as https://github.com/mllrsohn/node-webkit-builder.
-You have the advantage to configure the files via grunt.
+Exactly the same as [node-webkit-buider](https://github.com/mllrsohn/node-webkit-buider).
+You have the advantage to configure the files via Grunt.

 ### Usage Examples